 - Bake for 30-35 minutes or until a toothpick comes out clean.

-- Cool cake in pan, then turn cake out on cooling rack to be sure they are completely cooled.
-I refrigerate, or freeze my cake so it's cold when the frosting goes on and the layers are easy to handle.
+- Cool cake in the pan, then turn the cake out on a cooling rack to be sure they are completely cooled.
+I refrigerate or freeze my cake so it's cold when the frosting goes on and the layers are easy to handle.
 It also seems to help that the cake stays moister if I freeze them.
 A couple hours or overnight.